This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Are yams potatoes?
 No.

-Potatoes belong to the Solanaceae plant family, while yams belong to the Dioscoreaceae family (genus Dioscorea), and there are over 600 varieties of yams!
+Potatoes belong to the Solanaceae plant family, while yams belong to the Dioscoreaceae family (genus Dioscorea), and there are more than 600 varieties of yams!

 Today, yams are grown in tropical climates, such as in places like South Africa, other African countries and the Caribbean.
 About 95% of yams today are grown in Africa.